-We aim to achieve this through wildlife tourism – first class, responsible, educational eco-tourism that respects both the natural world and the traveller.
+We aim to achieve this through top quality wildlife tourism – first class, responsible travel; educational travel, eco- and sustainable tourism that respects both the natural world and the traveller.

 We also wish to be an industry leader in the field of wildlife tourism and create awareness and enthusiasm for this type of tourism by espousing its benefits.

 We believe in the power of wildlife travel to: